American Century Championship: 1990s: Early tournament years

-Mark Rypien, the inaugural winner and two-time champion.
+Mark Rypien, the inaugural winner, two-time champion, and 2014 Hole-In-One Contest winner.

 On Friday, July 13, 1990, in Round One of the first annual Celebrity Golf Championship, Denver Broncos quarterback John Elway shot 70, with former quarterback Steve Bartkowski and former MLB player and manager Davey Johnson both trailing by one.
 On Saturday, July 14, in Round Two, Bartkowski lead after two rounds with 146 strokes, followed by actor Jack Wagner with 147, and former Miami Dolphins safety Dick Anderson and Johnson with 148 each.
 On Sunday, July 15, in Round Three, Washington Redskins quarterback Mark Rypien came storming back and won the inaugural tournament with a total of 221 strokes.
 He is the first Canadian and quarterback to win the tournament.
 Rypien's 221 total strokes through three rounds is the highest ever by the winner under stroke play.
 Anderson finished in second place with 222 and Wagner finished in third place with 223.

-Rick Rhoden won the tournament a record-setting eight times.
+Rick Rhoden has eight wins, six second place finishes, and 14 top two finishes, all tournament records.

+Bill Laimbeer, 1991 runner-up and 1993 Long Drive winner.

 On Friday, July 5, 1991, in Round One of the second annual tournament, Anderson shot 68, with Detroit Pistons center Bill Laimbeer and Bartkowski both trailing by four.
 On Saturday, July 6, in Round Two, Bartkowski again lead after two rounds, again with 146 strokes, followed by former ice hockey player Clark Gillies with 147, and former MLB pitcher Rick Rhoden, Laimbeer, Philadelphia Flyers center Dan Quinn, Anderson, and Wagner with 148 each.
 On Sunday, July 7, in Round Three, Rhoden and Laimbeer both finished with 221 total strokes each, going to the first sudden-death playoff in tournament history.
 The leaders' 221 total strokes through three rounds tied the record set the previous year for the highest ever under stroke play.
 Gillies, Quinn, Johnson, and Anderson all tied for third place with 223 total strokes, setting the record for the most people tying for third place.
 On the first hole of the sudden-death playoff, Laimbeer hit five consecutive shots into the pond protecting the 18th hole to the left.
 Since then, the pond has been known as "Lake Laimbeer".
 Rhoden won, making him the second person to win in his tournament debut.
 He also became the first American, baseball player, and pitcher to win the event.

+Dan Quinn has five wins, the second most in tournament history.